Cheshire (character): DC Rebirth

 In Rebirth, Cheshire appears as one of the bounty hunters trying to kill Wonder Woman.
 Cheshire is also one of the assassins hired by the Ninth Circle to eliminate Green Arrow.
 She later attempts to kill Batman.
 She is stated to be one of the most toxic individuals on the planet, along with Copperhead.
 They attack Batman on a train, and he responds by blowing himself up into a lake below.
 Cheshire and Copperhead comment on his resilience.

 Arsenal is shown tracking Cheshire down in Nightwing #43.
-It's stated that they used to date but parted ways due to Jade's villainous tendencies.
+It is stated that they used to date but parted ways due to Jade's villainous tendencies.
 Cheshire is seen leading a mission for the League of Assassins with the intent of carrying out a citywide catastrophe, but her plans are thwarted by Nightwing, Damian Wayne, and Roy.

 Cheshire was hired by the Brotherhood of Evil to steal a sample of drug material called Bliss.
 In the same time, Roy Harper is on the trail for the drug as well.
 Cheshire plays him into helping her, poisoning him during a sexual encounter leading him to believe he had relapsed on drugs.
-Soon after, still under the employ of the Brotherhood, she, along with a few thugs, defends Monsieur Mallah and The Brain by fighting off Arsenal.
+Soon after, still under the employ of the Brotherhood, she, along with a few thugs, defends Monsieur Mallah and the Brain by fighting off Arsenal.
 Devastatingly mismatched, Arsenal is nearly beaten to death by the thugs while Cheshire steps back and watches.
 She spares him the misfortune of being beaten to death and provides him with euthanasia.
 As she is about to do so, Donna Troy arrives to stop her.
 Nearly losing to her, Cheshire attempts to taunt Donna into killing her as she was told of recent events that were highly sensitive to Donna.
 As she decides what to do next with Cheshire, Arsenal defeats her with a trick arrow.

 Cheshire secretly attends Roy Harper's funeral, standing away far from everyone else, in the back.
 She looks inexpressive, yet sheds a single tear, possibly feeling remorse their about last interaction.

-She re-appears in Green Arrow comics as a member of the "Ninth Circle".
+She re-appears in Green Arrow comics as a member of the Ninth Circle.

 Cheshire later appeared in James Tynion's first arc on Batman.
 She is one of the assassins, along with Deathstroke, Merlyn, Gunsmith and Mr. Teeth, hired by Penguin and the Designer to kill Batman.
 She evaded capture from the GCPD and almost tries to kill Batman, but was hit by a truck, while Batman slid from underneath the truck.
 Batman brings her in to custody, until the other assassins helped her escape.
 Cheshire, along with Merlyn, would later attempt to attack Catwoman and Harley Quinn at a cemetery, but were both defeated by them.